‘I consider myself to be the luckiest guy on theRead more...

 The few survivors of the 1970s were now battling their addictions, locking themselves away in rehab as a new generation of musicians took their place in the bars and hotel rooms around the world.
-The Betty Ford Centre, launched in 1981, was a much-needed salvation and escape from the temptations of rock ‘n’ roll, and while many of these stars eventually overcame their addictions, musicians became synonymous with debauchery.
+The recently opened Betty Ford Centre became a much-needed salvation and escape from the temptations of rock ‘n’ roll and while many of these stars eventually overcame their addictions, musicians became synonymous with debauchery.

 No artist wishing to regain their former glory in the new decade of excess were safe from the fake glamour and pretentious theatrics of the music video.
 ‘The ‘80s proved very negative in that respect for me, really just a bitter competition for who could make the most expensive video and show off the most,’ recalled former Sex Pistols frontman John Lydon in Anger is An Energy.
 ‘All that was created there was a whole new monster of video directors and they were arseholes to a man.
 The dictates that would come in from these people were just ludicrous beyond belief.
 The song wouldn’t matter, the studio work, your lifestyle, your band, nothing…The video was becoming more important than the music.’